shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 -   Bear
 -   Spider

-Your species gives you ability score bonuses, background, languages, and0 extra features.
+Your species gives you ability score bonuses, background, languages, and extra features.
 It also determines your hit die.

 Each species has its own unique set of backgrounds to choose from, each with their own stat bonuses.